 - Lower fees than PayPal can typically save you money in the long run.
 This is why I prefer Payoneer over PayPal when I have a choice with international clients.

-- Offers a prepaid MasterCard, giving you easy access to your funds.
+- Offers a prepaid MasterCard for easy access to your funds.

 If you’re a freelancer working on platforms like Fiverr or Upwork, or a small business serving international clients, Payoneer provides the flexibility and cost-effectiveness you need.
 While it might not be as universally recognized as PayPal, its features are tailor-made for high-volume, cross-border transactions.